MicrosoftDocs/azure-devops-docs/docs/build-release/actions/agents/v2-osx.md

 For example, you have configured an agent (see above) with the name `our-osx-agent`.
 In the following examples, `{tfs-name}` will be either:

-* Team Services: the name of your account.
+* VSTS: the name of your account.
 For example if you connect to `https://fabrikam.visualstudio.com` , then the service name would be `vsts.agent.fabrikam.our-osx-agent`

 * TFS: the name of your on-premises TFS AT server.
 For example if you connect to `http://our-server:8080/tfs`, then the service name would be ` vsts.agent.our-server.our-osx-agent`